EVerest/EVerest/docs/general/02_quick_start_guide.rst

 Prepare The Helpers
 ===================
+EVerest comes with prepared Docker containers.
+One of them is needed to get the EVerest simulation running.
+This documentation section shows the necessary steps to start the simulation and get the user interface running.

-EVerest comes with prepared Docker containers, which are needed for simulation and further development.
-To get this working, make sure you have Docker and Docker-Compose installed during the previous install phase.
+To get all this working, make sure you have Docker and Docker-Compose installed during the previous install phase.
 (If not, see install instructions for `Docker <https://docs.docker.com/engine/install/#server>`_ and `Docker-Compose <https://docs.docker.com/compose/install/#install-compose)>`_!)

 In order for custom or local containers being able to talk to the services, provided by the docker-compose containers, we need to create a common docker network.
-It is called `infranet_network` and needs to be created by the following command (IPv6 is enabled for containers which might it):
+It is called `infranet_network` and needs to be created by the following command (IPv6 is enabled for containers which might need it):

 .. code-block:: bash

   docker network create --driver bridge --ipv6  --subnet fd00::/80 infranet_network --attachable

-Now, change into the directory of the local everest-utils repo, which should have been cloned from Git by EDM before.

-Enter directory `docker` and startup some containers:
+Now, change into your workspace directory (e.g. ~/checkout/everest-workspace) and enter the directory with the prepared docker container to start them up:

 .. code-block:: bash

-  docker-compose up -d
+  cd {EVerest Workspace Directory}/everest-utils/docker sudo docker-compose up -d mqtt-server

-This will give you the following services up and running:

-- **Mosquitto MQTT broker** (service name: mqtt-server) with ports

-  - ``1883``: mqtt tcp connection
-  - ``9001``: mqtt websocket connection

-- **mariadb** (service name: ocpp-db), sql database needed by **SteVe**

-  - ``3306``: sql tcp connection

-- **SteVe** (service name: steve) on port 8180 with endpoints

-  - ``:8180/steve/manager/home``: web interface (login = admin:1234)
-  - ``:8180/steve/services/CentralSystemService``: SOAP endpoint for
-    OCPP
-  - ``:8180/steve/websocket/CentralSystemService/(chargeBoxId)``:
-    WebSocket/JSON endpoint for OCPP

 That makes us ready for entering the simulation phase described in the next chapter.

 Software in a loop
 ==================

 Make sure you have prepared the helpers necessary for simulating EVerest as shown in the `previous section <02_quick_start_guide.html#prepare-the-helpers>`_.

 After having done that, change to the directory /everest-core/build/, which has been created during EVerest install.

 We will startup EVerest now with a software-in-a-loop (SIL) config.